 Built in 1896, this historic inn is located in Sapphire, NC, and sits on Fairfield Lake; a neighbor to Camp Merrie-Woode!
 The Fairfield was able to have a front row seat to a handful of historic events.
 In the 1960s, in preparation for the Vietnam War, US Army Rangers actually began training in Sapphire Valley and had access to Fairfield Lake.
 In this special way, Fairfield Inn was home to a unique time in the history of Cashiers, NC.
 Fast forward to 1986; the Inn caught on fire, which revealed that it was not in as good condition as previously thought.
 So the original Fairfield Inn was sadly torn down and then rebuilt to it’s current glory.
 Today, Fairfield Inn is still up and running.

 Today, Cashiers, NC is home to a full-time population of approximately 150 within the “village limits.”
 However, thousands of people own homes or condos in the Cashiers area, and even more people than that travel from all over to visit the area, the majority of which coming from the deeper, more humid parts of the Southeast.
 As you enter Cashiers, you’ll find yourself at the crossroads of Highways 107 and 64, and in each direction you can find fine dining and unique shopping unlike any other place in the country.
-The aesthetic of Cashiers is true to its mountain heritage; you can look around take in the rustic charm.
+The aesthetic of Cashiers is true to its mountain heritage and there are so many things to do in Cashiers, NC.
+You can look around anywhere you go and take in the rustic charm.
 Even the Subway restaurant is required to maintain the same rustic look as the village.

 What started out as a small village that economically thrived with the timber industry, evolved into a vacation destination of the highest caliber as the secret about the beauty and tranquility of the area got out.

 In 2004, Landmark opened its first office in the heart of Cashiers, NC on Frank Allen Road.
-With five offices now, three of those in Cashiers, and one of those being our Vacation Rentals office, Landmark has had the fortunate opportunity to watch Cashiers continue to grow and change over the past 16 years.
-We are excited that we’ve gotten the chance to grow our company to mirror the growth of Cashiers, NC and the surrounding areas.
+There are now five offices.
+Three of them are in Cashiers, and one of those is our Vacation Rentals office.
+Landmark has had the opportunity to watch Cashiers continue to grow and change over the past 16 years.
+We are excited that we’ve gotten the chance to grow our company to mirror the growth of Cashiers and the surrounding areas.
 While we are grateful to be a part of the history, we are even more excited to be a part of the future of Cashiers in a meaningful way.
 If you are thinking about laying down roots in Cashiers, and making it a part of your family’s story, get in touch with us today.